 To be sure, every democratic institution has its limits and shortcomings, things which it doubtless shares with all other human institutions.
 But the remedy which Trotsky and Lenin have found, the elimination of democracy as such, is worse than the disease it is supposed to cure; for it stops up the very living source from which alone can come correction of all the innate shortcomings of social institutions.
 That source is the active, untrammeled, energetic political life of the broadest masses of the people.

 Acknowledgements

-We would like to thank Magnus Neubert for valuable comments of an earlier version of the manuscript.
+We would like to thank Magnus Neubert and four anonymous referees for valuable comments on earlier versions of the manuscript.
 The usual disclaimer applies.